 19. No Ring, No Bring

 If your guest list is bursting at the seams, assess the plus-one scenario.
 Do a faux seating chart in your mind, and imagine whom your single pal would sit with.
 If it's a table of singles that she knows pretty well, then you're all set.
 If it's a table of couples (making her the odd one out) or if it's a table of singles where she won't know anyone, consider bending the rules.
-If asked why you're not allowing single friends to bring guests, size constraints or your parents' never-ending guest list are always good fallback white lies.
+If asked why you're not allowing single friends to bring guests, size or budget constraints or your parents' never-ending guest list are always good reasons.

 20. Release Rooms